vwkd/didi/src/variable.md

 "hello" = h
 ```

-- can declare variable to reuse string value
+- a reusable string value
-- can only use later, not before
+- declare at beginning of file
+- without a `;` since isn't part of matching logic
 - implementation uses simple substitution
-- can not also repeat, needs to wrap in block and repeat that instead
+- like a named constant